Aminstelo/.github/profile/README.md

 Thank you for your support to the Interstellar-database team!
 We look forward to creating and sharing a more fun and usable database project with you! 🌌✨🚀

  🎉😊👍

+(By the way, quietly tell everyone something.
+The organizer, Hengshizhi, has no time in his first year of high school.)